Impeachment backfire? Schiff opponent launches new ad thanking him for helping Trump

 Since the acquittal, Trump has been taking a victory lap and enjoying peak approval ratings of his presidency.

-“Of course, the president’s approval ratings have increased because of all the many great things he’s being doing," Early said, "but Schiff helped along those lines and for that Schiff deserves credit.”
+“Of course, the president’s approval ratings have increased because of all the many great things he’s been doing," Early said, "but Schiff helped along those lines and for that Schiff deserves credit.”